About

 Photo by William Camargo

-A scholar of Latinx art, and with a research background in the art and history of California and the hemispheric Americas, he has curated exhibitions such as We Place Life at the Center / Situamos la vida en el centro (2024-2025), Sonic Terrains in Latinx Art (2022), and Liberate the Bar!
+A scholar of Latinx art with a research background in California and the hemispheric Americas, he has curated exhibitions such as We Place Life at the Center / Situamos la vida en el centro (2024-2025), Sonic Terrains in Latinx Art (2022), and Liberate the Bar!
 Queer Nightlife, Activism, and Spacemaking (2019).
-He also served on the curatorial teams for Laura Aguilar: Show and Tell (2017-2021) and the related series Cuerpos Unidos: Performances in Dialogue with Laura Aguilar (2018).
-Additional projects include solo shows by premier Los Angeles artists, including Phung Huynh, Patrick Martinez, noé olivas, Guadalupe Rosales, Gabriela Ruiz, and Kang Seung Lee.
+He is currently co-curator and co-editor of Ofelia Esparza: A Retrospective, a major exhibition and publication celebrating the Chicana artist whose work helped bring Mexican altar-making and Día de los Muertos traditions into the American mainstream.

 He holds a Master’s degree from USC and a Bachelor’s degree from California State University, Fullerton.